Seed-43/Seed43/README.md

 ---

-## Tools that can be installed from the Seed43 tool are.
+## Tools that can be installed from within the Seed43 tool are.

 | Tool | Description |
 |------|-------------|